I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 However, today was a departure from the norm.
-Today, resentment had its grip on Caelen.
-His practiced hand had nearly, and quite inadvertently, separated a saint's head from its holy marbled shoulders, a once-cherished hymnal had met its untimely demise, torn apart by his vexation.
+On this dry June day, resentment had its grip on him.
+His practiced hand nearly, and quite inadvertently, separated a saint’s head from its holy marbled shoulders; a once-cherished hymnal met its untimely demise, torn apart by his vexation.

 This time of year, he usually traveled to London for business, staying the week while his bar manager kept things running.
-When Brian O'Spoke's wife had given birth to their first child and he asked to step away for a time to be with her, Caelen hadn't hesitated to grant it.
+When Brian O’Spoke’s wife gave birth to their first child and asked to step away for a spell to be with her, Caelen hadn’t hesitated to grant it.

-Now, instead of burying himself in work fifty miles elsewhere, he was stuck in Berkshire, where summer brought its usual stir of excitement—guests arriving, events being planned, conversations swelling with gossip.
+Now, instead of burying himself in work fifty miles elsewhere, he was stuck in Berkshire, where summer brought its usual stir of excitement.
+Out-of-towners arriving, activities being planned, conversations swelling with gossip.
 The villagers welcomed the bustle.
 He despised it.
-Not for the activity or the influx of visitors, but for the memories it unearthed—especially of the woman who had shattered his heart twenty-eight years ago, returning like clockwork during this particular week each year.
+Not for the activity or the influx of visitors, but for the memories it unearthed.
+Especially of the woman who once shattered his heart twenty-eight years ago, returning like clockwork during this particular week each year.

-Caelen had heard through whispers and passing conversations her husband had died twelve months before, that she would be visiting now that her mourning period had ended.
-The thought of seeing her again unraveled him, a frayed seam come undone.
+Caelen heard through whispers and passing conversations of her husband’s death twelve months earlier, that she would visit now that her mourning period had ended.
+The thought of seeing her again unraveled him, a frayed seam coming undone.

 Pain surged back whenever she crossed his mind.
-The same hollow ache that had gutted him the night he read her last letter by the hidden watering hole behind Basildon Park, the one that edged the River Thames.
-Spotty and seventeen, heart thudding with hope, he had broken the wax seal on the parchment bearing her elegant script.
+The same hollow ache that gutted him the night he read her last letter by the hidden lake on the Basildon Park grounds, the one that edged the River Thames.
+Spotty and seventeen, heart thudding with hope, he broke the wax seal on the parchment bearing her elegant script.

 He’d expected a love note.